SpudMonkey7k/neopets-flash-fix-VM/README.md

 ### Fiddler - Required for all games

 You must install Fiddler Classic.
-This is because Neopets forces SSL now, and the games were never updated to support SSL.
+This is because Neopets forces SSL (HTTPS) now, and the games were never updated to support SSL/HTTPS.
 There are also some other game-specific issues that Fiddler allows us to fix.

 Fiddler, as configured, will act as a Man-in-the-middle (which is a good thing in this case, because YOU are the man-in-the-middle), which allows your browser to connect to Fiddler over HTTP, and then Fiddler bridges the connection to Neopets over HTTPS.